HeftyB/network-diagnostic-runbook/README.md

 The runbook grew from a wireless outage involving an access point's management path and a switch-port PVID/tagging mismatch.
 The [reviewed incident retrospective](incident-wireless-dhcp.md) follows the diagnostic evidence, configuration repair and recovery checks.
 It distinguishes recorded observations, operator-reported actions and diagnostic inference, and states the limits of recovery verification.

+**Written by AI agents, directed by Andrew Shields.** Claude Opus 5 (Anthropic) wrote the runbook.
+Codex (OpenAI) assembled the repository and wrote the [incident retrospective](incident-wireless-dhcp.md) from Claude's report on the outage.

 ## Read in this order

 | Document | Purpose |